Polyurethane vs Tung Oil: Which is Better?

 Polyurethane is more durable mainly because of its composition, but also because it’s applied on top of surfaces.

 Unlike tung oil, polyurethane is weather-resistant, UV-resistant, heat-resistant, and corrosion-resistant.
-Tung oil is really only water-resistant, which is why it’s not used outside.
+Tung oil is really only water-resistant, which is why it’s not used for exterior projects as much.

 Even water-based poly, which is much thinner than its oil-based counterpart, is more durable than tung oil.

-Tung oil is, however, stronger than linseed oil, so it’s not like it’s the weakest wood finish out there.
+Tung oil is, however, stronger than linseed oil, so it’s not like it’s the weakest wood finish you’ll find.

 It’s also important to point out that there’s a difference between pure tung oil (otherwise known as raw tung oil) and tung oil finish.
-The latter includes resins and other oils, so it’s a lot stronger.
+The latter includes resins and other oils, so it’s significantly stronger.

 Still, tung oil finish isn’t more durable than either oil-based or water-based polyurethane.